SkyLundy/Fluency/README.md

-# Fluency - Integrated Translation for ProcessWire
+# Fluency - The complete translation enhancement suite for ProcessWire

-Fluency is a module that brings third party translation services to the ProcessWire CMF/CMS.
+Fluency is a module that brings third party translation services to the ProcessWire CMF/CMS with a user friendly interface for translating content on any page.

 Fluency can be added to new websites in development, existing websites adding multi-language abilities, or to websites that already have multi-language capabilities where it is desireable to have high quality translation built in.

-**Please note, this is an beta release.** Please use in production after thorough testing for your own project and create Github issues for bugs found if possible.

-Please help out by filing Github issues when bugs are found. _Your feedback will help a stable and bug-free Fluency make it into the ProcessWire modules directory faster_.
+Please help out by filing Github issues when bugs are found, or submit a pull request with fixes.

 ## Requirements